adamrr724/Master-Sportal-Repo-JS-HTML/README.md

 # Sportal

-#### A network of sports league and pickup games available to individuals in one east to use web/app platform.
+#### A network of sports league and pickup games available to individuals in one easy to use web/app platform.

 #### By Adam Ross Russell, Jon Sweeney, Marika Allely, and Tal Haberer